APNewsBreak: Informant in top Venezuela case lied to feds

 However, on Aug.
 28, he changed his story and said that after further consultation with his accountant he recalled that he had in fact received $130,000 from “Individual-1,” part of which came from the organization associated with the soccer club.

 McCann didn’t name the soccer club in his testimony.
 El Aissami, a huge soccer fan, in 2015 was added to the roster for a first-division Venezuelan soccer team from the state of Aragua, which he governed from 2012 to 2017.
+A spokeswoman for the soccer team wouldn’t comment.

 It’s not clear what impact, if any, the new revelations will have on the sanctions-busting case against El Aissami, Lopez and three co-defendants who are currently in U.S. federal custody.
 Only one of them, Victor Mones, owner of the Florida-registered American Charter Services, has pleaded guilty.